Ketel Marte Player Props: Diamondbacks vs. Reds

 Ketel Marte At The Plate

-- Marte has an OPS of .876, fueled by an OBP of .361 and a team-best slugging percentage of .516 this season.
+- Marte has an OPS of .876, fueled by an OBP of .362 to go with a slugging percentage of .514.
+All three of those stats rank first among Arizona hitters this season.

-- Among the qualified hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks 27th, and he is 12th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 25th, and he is 13th in the league in slugging.

-- Marte has driven in a run in 32 games this year (35.6%), including 15 games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in six contests.
+- Marte has driven home a run in 33 games this season (36.3%), including more than one RBI in 16.5% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.